-What Is a Loan Modification and How Do I Modify My Loan?
+What is a Loan Modification and How Do I Use It?

 Whether you’re a first-time homeowner or an experienced property investor, it pays to understand your mortgage and its terms.
 A loan modification is any change made to the terms of an existing loan.
 The change itself is made by the lender, and it’s usually a result of the borrower failing to repay to loan on the original terms.